 Faiza is passionate about creating a community for women in tech and wants to empower the women with technology in their businesses

-She is passionate about creating a community for women in tech and right now is taking a pause from TestersTestified to focus on new opportunities to empower the women with technology in their businesses, and also hopes that she can combine the two communities in future.
-Faiza relayed that one of the barriers in a woman’s entrepreneurial career is that many women don’t speak up for themselves.
+She is passionate about creating a community for women in tech and right now is taking a pause from TestersTestified to focus on new opportunities to empower the women with technology in their businesses, and also hopes that she can combine the two communities in the future.
+Faiza relayed that one of the barriers to a woman’s entrepreneurial career is that many women don’t speak up for themselves.
 This is also a reason why she wants to create a community for women where they can interact.

 Faiza described that two main challenges tested her entrepreneurial ventures; one of them was the lack of awareness among people about what a consultation service is supposed to be and how it will work.
-The second one was that; for a company which starts the conversation about helping women entrepreneurs, people assume that the company has developed a gender boundary and do not cater to any other businesses.
+The second one was that; for a company that starts the conversation about helping women entrepreneurs, people assume that the company has developed a gender boundary and does not cater to any other businesses.

 From a perspective of a woman entrepreneur, Faiza said that there are three prevailing challenges that women have to face in a battle to create their own identity in Pakistan.
-These include; family’s support, particularly parents who can give women the ultimate confidence to conquer the world.
+These include; family support, particularly parents who can give women the ultimate confidence to conquer the world.
 Secondly, people in the industry tend not to take women seriously and have a perception that her career is not something that she’ll pursue later on in life and finally, there is a lack of resources available to women in our society who seek entrepreneurship, as compared to the men.
 Women get fewer mentors and sponsors, who can help them towards achieving their career goals.

 In addition to being an entrepreneur and a community builder, Faiza also loves to teach and takes time out of her entrepreneurial ventures to teach others about her specialized skills.
-Faiza advises all the young and budding entrepreneurs, first to run their ideas by someone who is an expert in the related field before spending a massive amount of time, energy and money on a venture.
-Secondly, she relays that it’s very important to communicate to the young graduates that entrepreneurship is not for everyone and it is okay, because if everyone can start a business, no one would be available to work in the said enterprise.
+Faiza advises all the young and budding entrepreneurs, first to run their ideas by someone who is an expert in the related field before spending a massive amount of time, energy, and money on a venture.
+Secondly, she relays that it’s very important to communicate to the young graduates that entrepreneurship is not for everyone and it is okay because if everyone can start a business, no one would be available to work in the said enterprise.